dwrobel/flatcam/README.md

 - when pressing Escape in Geometry Editor it will automatically deselect any shape not only the currently selected tool.
 - when deselecting an object in Project menu the status bar selection message is deleted
 - added ability to save the Gerber file content that is stored in FlatCAM on Gerber file loading.
 It's useful to recover from saved FlatCAM projects when the source files are no longer available.
+- fixed an issue where the function handler that changed the layout had a parameter changed accidentally by an index value passed by the 'activate' signal to which was connected
+- fixed bug in paint function in Geometry Editor that didn't allow painting due of overlap value

 16.02.2019